-Scaling factors or suffixes, such as p, n, etc., are not permitted in the Parameter definition file.
+Scaling factors or suffixes, such as p, n, etc., are not permitted in the AMI parameter definition file.

 Scientific and floating point notation is permitted.

 Note that Description is considered a leaf that may be optionally used within the individual “Reserved_Parameters” or “Model_Specfiic” branches.
 Description is also the only leaf that may be directly connected to the root.